How to Get Rid of Mice in Your House: The Complete Guide

 Clutter

-Mice like to nest in cluttered areas – they are safer there.
+Mice like to nest in cluttered areas because clutter provides more places to hide.
 For the most part, mice do not like being out in the open.
-If your home is particularly cluttered, it may be more attractive to mice.
+Reducing clutter will make your house less attractive to mice.

 Nesting Materials

 The nest is where the newborn mice will live for the first three weeks of their life – so the adult mice want to make the mouse nest as safe and comfortable as possible.
-So if you have these materials lying around, putting them in a secure container would make your house less friendly to mice.
+So if you have these materials lying around, getting rid of them or putting materials in a secure container would make your house less friendly to mice.

 The first step in getting rid of mice is to identify where they are coming into your home.